 Saturday 9 December, from 5.30 to 8 PM: Award Ceremony & Public screening of a top selection of short films addressing Youth and Agroecology

-The 3 winners of the short film competition will be attending the award ceremony and introduce briefly their movies.
+The 3 winners of the short film competition were attending the award ceremony and introduced briefly their movies

-About 10 short films from the competition will be shown, including the top 3 awarded by the jury and the short film acclaimed by the public (through an online vote on Facebook) as well as two movies off competition:
+About 10 short films from the competition have been shown, including the top 3 awarded by the jury and the short film acclaimed by the public (through an online vote on Facebook) as well as two movies off competition: